alpha-defi/raydium-sdk/docusaurus/docs/guides/swap.md

 yarn
 ```

-Modify the array in the secretKey wtih your walet's private key
+Modify the array in the secretKey wtih your wallet's private key

 ```tsx
 // Replace '[1,1,1,1,1]' with your key